ssine/pptx2md/README.md

 pip uninstall pptx2md
 ```

-### Custom Titles
+## Custom Titles :

-By default, this tool parse all the pptx titles into level 1 markdown titles, in order to get a hierarchical table of contents, provide your predefined title list in a file and provide it with `-t` argument.
+By default, this tool parse all the pptx titles into `level 1` markdown titles, in order to get a hierarchical table of contents, provide your predefined title list in a file and provide it with `-t` argument.

-This is a sample title file (titles.txt):
+This is a sample title file (titles.txt) :

 ```
 Heading 1